pyccel/pyccel/tutorial/numpy-functions.md

 -   Supported parameters:

     x1, x2: array_like,
-        Input arrays, scalars not allowed.
+        Input arrays (must be 1d or 2d), scalars not allowed.

 -   Supported langauges: fortran